RoneoOrg/jamstack.club/README.md

 A theme must meet only two requirements to be submitted:

 * The source code must be open-source and public
-* The demo URL links must point to a demo of the theme and not your personal or business site.
+* The demo URL links must point to a demo of the theme and not a personal/business site.

 Allright?
 Let's go!